Delicious Expeditions in Istria

 We’ll experience life in Rovinj, a former fishing village, with old world charm and pebbled beaches before moving to a hilltop villa in central Istria with breathtaking views.
-Villa Sancta Maria is located in the heart of the truffle and wine country.
-It’s a restored, antique-filled villa with private pool and jacuzzi.
+Palazzo Angelica is located in the heart of the truffle and wine country.
+It’s a restored villa with private pool and jacuzzi.

 Discover the best Istria has to offer.

-Due to the varying accommodations at the Villa Sancta Maria, larger rooms will be allotted on a first-to-register basis.
-The master suite has the two largest bedrooms, but a shared bath--perfect for friends.
-All other rooms have private baths.
+Due to the varying accommodations at the Palazzo Angelica, larger rooms will be allotted on a first-to-register basis.

-Book the master suite at Villa Tuttorotto in Rovinj: +$100 per person
+Book the master suite at both properties: +$200 per person

-Included in the Istria cooking vacation are 3 nights at Villa Tuttorotto in Rovinj and 5 nights at Villa Sancta Maria in Oprtalj, all ground transportation after arriving in Rovinj, all group activities, cooking classes, meals listed in the itinerary as well as return transportation to Trieste, Italy.
+Included in the Istria cooking vacation are 3 nights at Villa Tuttorotto in Rovinj and 4 nights at the Palazzo Angelica in Oprtalj, all ground transportation after arriving in Rovinj, all group activities, cooking classes, meals listed in the itinerary as well as return transportation to Trieste, Italy.

 A $1000 deposit is required to secure your place.
-Since the number of participants is limited and rooms at Villa Sancta Maria vary, early registration is advised.
+Since the number of participants is limited and rooms vary, early registration is advised.

 Our tour is limited to 12 people.